-- "Under Age" Divisions Competitors must be under the specified age as of 31st December in the year of competition - "Over Age" Divisions Competitors must be of age as of 1st January in the year of competition - Competitors must be current members of Surfing Australia - Junior competitors may only surf one individual division at National Titles - Open/Surf Masters competitors may surf in two divisions at National Titles - Longboard competitors may surf two divisions at National Titles - Logger competitors may surf two divisions at National Titles - SUP competitors may surf two divisions and one division of both Technical and Marathon races at the National Titles
+- "Under Age" Divisions Competitors must be under the specified age as of 31st December in the year of competition - "Over Age" Divisions Competitors must be of age as of 1st January in the year of competition - Competitors must be current members of Surfing Australia State branches - Junior competitors may only surf one individual division at National Titles - Open/Surf Masters competitors may surf in two divisions at National Titles - Longboard competitors may surf two divisions at National Titles - SUP competitors may surf two divisions and one division of both Technical and Marathon races at the National Titles

-Residency Eligibility - National Title competitors must be holders of an Australian passport, Australian birth certificate or current Australian citizenship documents.
-All citizenship documents will be current and in place at the time of competing in their respective State titles.
+Residency Eligibility - National Title competitors must be holders of an Australian passport, Australian birth certificate or have been granted full Australian citizenship.
 To compete in a State team, competitors must be a resident in that state, as determined by the constitutional borders and rules, and must also be a current financial member when events occur.